 Sport models ride on 18-inch wheels, while AMG Line models have a sportier bodykit, and have 19-inch wheels.
 Exclusive V-Classes have a panoramic sunroof.

-The Marco Polo comes in two versions – normal and Horizon, which doesn’t have a kitchen – and in Sport or AMG Line trim.
+The Marco Polo comes in two versions –Horizon, which doesn’t have a kitchen, and the normal version which does – and in Sport or AMG Line trims.

 There’s a choice of two diesel engines in this version of the V-Class.
-The V 220 d has 163 horsepower, and the V 300 d has 239 horsepower.
-While the V 200 d isn’t bad at all, the extra power is very useful when it comes to hauling a full complement of passengers (or an actual kitchen in the Marco Polo), and we suspect this will be the one that most people go for.
-It’s quite and strong, too.
+The V 220d has 163 horsepower, and the V 300d has 239 horsepower.
+While the V 220d isn’t bad at all, the extra power is very useful when it comes to hauling a full complement of passengers (or an actual kitchen in the Marco Polo), and we suspect this will be the one that most people go for.
+It’s quiet and strong, too.
 Gears are changed by a smooth and unobtrusive nine-speed automatic gearbox.